 What are the different roles of a spiritual teacher?
 What do they do?

 A Spiritual Teacher Gives Correct Information

 First of all, they give correct information.
-Correct information originally when Buddha taught, nothing was written down.
-You had to hear it from someone and obviously there had to be a teacher or at least someone who had memorized what they had to memorize because there were no book.
+Originally when Buddha taught, nothing was written down.
+You had to hear it from someone and obviously there had to be a teacher or at least someone who had memorized what they had to memorize because there were no books.
 Unless you memorized the material, how could you work with it?
-This led to getting the lung, the oral transmission and memorizing.
+This led to getting the lung (the oral transmission) and memorizing.
 That’s the context.

 Even when there were versions of texts in writing, how many were there?
 They had to be written by hand on palm leaves or carved.
 They were very precious, for example, this one copy that took thousands of hours to create.
 They didn’t want grubby little children with runny noses touching them, so still you had to memorize.
 The context of things is always very important to remember.